Vorotan (river)

-The Vorotan (Որոտան), or Bargushad (Armenian: Բարգուշատ, Bərgüşad) or Bazarchay (Bazarçay), is a transboundary river in the South Caucasus that is the largest right tributary of the Hakari river.
+The Vorotan (Որոտան), or Bargushad (Armenian: Բարգուշատ), is a transboundary river in the South Caucasus that is the largest right tributary of the Hakari river.
 It starts from the northwestern slopes of the Syunik Plateau, from the Tsalk pond and adjacent springs at an altitude of 3,045 m, receives the water of streams flowing from several small ponds, as well as the springs of Gorayk village, then it flows in a southeastern direction through the territory of Sisian and Goris regions.
 It flows through Armenia for 119 km in a generally south-easterly direction.
 The river enters Azerbaijan again, flowing for 43 km through the districts of Qubadli and Zangilan.
-The lower section of the Hakari, from its confluence with the Vorotan until its confluence with the Aras river, is sometimes considered to be part of the Vorotan.
+The lower section of the Hakari, from its confluence with the Vorotan until its confluence with the Araks river, is sometimes considered to be part of the Vorotan.

 Course of the river

 The river flows mostly through mountainous regions of Armenia and in several places has formed deep canyons.
 The towns of Sisian and Qubadli lie along its course.
 Six kilometers from Sisian, the river forms a waterfall — the "Shaki Waterfall" (Շաքիի ջրվեժ) — that is 18m high.
 The river forms a natural monument – the "Devil's Bridge" — near Tatev Monastery.
 There are mineral pools at the base of the travertine arch.